Deep learning speech synthesis: Formulation

-where $\theta$ is the model parameter.
+where $\theta$ is the set of model parameters.

 Typically, the input text will first be passed to an acoustic feature generator, then the acoustic features are passed to the neural vocoder.
-For the acoustic feature generator, the Loss function is typically L1 or L2 loss.
+For the acoustic feature generator, the loss function is typically L1 loss (Mean Absolute Error, MAE) or L2 loss (Mean Square Error, MSE).
 These loss functions impose a constraint that the output acoustic feature distributions must be Gaussian or Laplacian.
 In practice, since the human voice band ranges from approximately 300 to 4000 Hz, the loss function will be designed to have more penalty on this range: